 Verify Snap Availability

-First, confirm that Snap is available on your system.
-Standard Ubuntu installations include it by default, but minimal images, WSL environments, or containers may require installation:
+Confirm that Snap is available before installing GoLand.
+Standard Ubuntu desktop installations include it, but minimal systems, WSL environments, or containers may not.

 snap version